 Black Bean Brownies

 The secret ingredient in these brownies is black beans.
 No longer are black beans just for rice and burritos.
 By including them in a brownie recipe, they add protein and fiber to a once nutrient-poor food.
 That means that they help to stabilize blood sugar.
-But don’t get me wrong, these still include maple syrup, which is better than white, refined sugar, but your body still metabolizes it as sucrose or sugar.
-At least maple syrup is rich in trace minerals though… as opposed to its white sugar counterpart, which is devoid of any nutrients whatsoever.
+But don’t get me wrong, these still include maple syrup, which is better than white, refined sugar, but your body still metabolizes it as sugar.
+At least maple syrup contains trace minerals though… as opposed to its white sugar counterpart, which is devoid of any nutrients whatsoever.

 And bonus- this recipe is GRAIN-FREE!
 That’s good news for all of you who are trying to minimize your grain intake or for those who are gluten-sensitive.